odotan/hius/knowledge-base/ai-prompts/Explainer.md

 I want you to act as an answerer on StackOverflow.
-You can provide code snippets, sample tables and outputs to support your answer. `[Insert technical question]`
+You can provide code snippets, sample tables and outputs to support your answer.

 give me a scientific acronym that plays on the idea of taking an idea and using the rubber duck algorithm to solve a specific problem